 “If you put projection material directly onto the glass, you might notice a portion of the projected image becomes slightly out of focus,” Pete says.
 “It really depends on the projector you use and the shape of the window.
 We’ve had a number of videos shared with us from fans who pulled off great decorations using their bay and bow windows.”

 Doors and windows are not the only places you can use digital decorations, though.

 “We always make sure to tell our customers that they can use AtmosFX Digital Decorations in numerous places – on a TV or computer monitor, on walls and ceilings, even on objects like pumpkins,” Pete said.
 “But the majority of our customers first use them on windows.
 You get your biggest bang for your buck there.
 The set-up is easy, and you know everyone is going to see it.”

 Most of AtmosFX’s decorations take about 10 minutes to set up, he added.
 For a window projection display, all you need to do is drape projection material onto the window.
 Then, focus your projector onto it, and you’re done!

 Both the window projection material and projector are located indoors, so there’s no need for a ladder, either.

 “Not only does that make it easy to set up, but everything is safe from the weather and secure inside your home,” Pete said.

 It’s so simple, he added, that kids can help in the set-up.

 After Oct.
 31st has come and gone, do not put away that projector!
-AtmosFX has a sackful of Christmas images ready to make your holidays bright.
-Whether it be Santa Claus checking his list or a fireplace glowing, these digital decorations are sure to build holiday excitement around your neighborhood.
+AtmosFX has a sackful of Christmas images ready to make your holidays bright, like Santa Claus checking his list or a fireplace glowing.
+These digital decorations are sure to build holiday excitement around your neighborhood.